dptech-corp/Uni-Dock/README.md

 ## Examples

 We have provided a target from DUD-E dataset for screening test.
 Python version `>=3.6` is recommended.
-Please make sure that `unidock` is in your `PATH` environment variable.

 ```bash
 cd example/screening_test